carrot cake smoothie bowl

 Ingredients

-• 2 x medium sized carrots, chopped
+• 2 x medium sized carrots chopped

-• 1 x sweet potato, chopped into small pieces
+• 1 x sweet potato chopped into small pieces

-• 2 x dates, dried (best soaked in water overnight)
+• 2 x dates dried (best soaked in water overnight)

-• 250ml of water
+• 250 ml of water

 • 1 x tablespoon maple syrup